bloom-housing/bloom/README.md

 ### Structure

 Bloom uses a monorepo-style repository, containing multiple user-facing applications and back-end services.
-The three main high-level packagesare `backend/core`, `sites`, and `ui-components`.
+The three main high-level packages are `backend/core`, `sites`, and `ui-components`.

 The sites package contains reference implementations for each of the two main user-facing applications in the system: